tendermint/tendermint/spec/abci++/abci++_properties_001_draft.md

 #### Parameters and Types

 >**TODO**: Hyperlinks for ConsensusParams, LastCommitInfo, Evidence, Event, and ValidatorUpdate are broken because they are defined in abci.md (and not copied over for the moment).

+>**TODO**: don't forget to extend the Header structure with "bool problem" when including the parts common with the existing ABCI spec.

 * **Request**: